• MONIT Widget

 • Memory

-Displays the memory usage of the system in a traditionally pie-chart.
-Wired memory is memory that is in active use and cannot be cached to disk.
-Active memory is memory that has recently been used or is in use by applications.
-Compressed memory is the amount of compressed memory in RAM.
-Free memory is memory not being used.
-Monit consider wired and active memory as memory in actual use.
+The Memory Usage pie chart breaks down system memory allocation.
+Wired memory represents memory that must remain in RAM and cannot be cached to disk.
+Active memory shows recently accessed memory or memory currently in use by applications.
+Compressed memory indicates RAM that has been compressed to save space.
+Free memory represents unused RAM capacity.
+Monit considers wired and active memory as memory under actual use.

 Without the Helper, applications memory usage does not include memory used by child-processes and memory usage is reported as real-memory, which is memory used including shared resident memory.